GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 │   ├── request-raw.json
 │   └── response.json
 ├── New_Builds
+│   ├── b90a4d30-822c-5aba-ae5a-10a9ddb1a227
+│   ├── c408f40d-28e0-5e8d-86a3-221b74da42f7
+│   ├── ce32017d-6663-5ecc-b282-9e9812986d1c
 │   ├── e6c2e2e8-758b-58b8-b5ff-d138da38dd22
-AND THIS IS A SERIOUS BUG...
 │   └── logs
 ├── Requested_Builds
+│   ├── b90a4d30-822c-5aba-ae5a-10a9ddb1a227 -> ../New_Builds/b90a4d30-822c-5aba-ae5a-10a9ddb1a227
+│   ├── c408f40d-28e0-5e8d-86a3-221b74da42f7 -> ../New_Builds/c408f40d-28e0-5e8d-86a3-221b74da42f7
+│   ├── ce32017d-6663-5ecc-b282-9e9812986d1c -> ../New_Builds/ce32017d-6663-5ecc-b282-9e9812986d1c
 │   └── e6c2e2e8-758b-58b8-b5ff-d138da38dd22 -> ../New_Builds/e6c2e2e8-758b-58b8-b5ff-d138da38dd22
 ├── Sequence_Repository -> ../../Sequences/00e7d454-06dd-5067-b6c9-441dd52db586
 ├── zip_details.log
 └── zip_status.log
 ```

-START: MOVE MOST OF THIS ELSEWHERE
+Starting from the top:
+- `default` - this is a convenience.
+It is a symbolic link to one of the directories.
+It simplifies
+  automated displays of a 'default' structure.
+- `Existing_Builds` - If any of the conformers that you requested had already been built, there would
+  be symbolic links to their build directories in this directory.
+Because it only contains a 'logs'
+  subdirectory, none of the conformers you requested were already built.
+- `logs` - ProjectLog.json contains various metadata about the overall build process.
+- `New_Builds` - Any requested conformers that were not already built will be here.
+Since all four of
+  the ones you requested were new, there are four build directories.
+See below for a brief about the
+  meaning of the conformer directory name.
+- `Requested_Builds` - this directory provides symbolic links to all builds that you requested, whether
+  they already existed or not.
+- `Sequence_Repository` - This provides a symbolic link to the sequence repository, a directory that
+  stores information about all new builds related to the sequence.
+- `zip_details.log` and `zip_status.log` - these provide details about the generation of a zip file
+  containing all the builds in the directory.
+Since there is not a zip file for this directory,
+  something has gone wrong.
+I'll get that fixed soon.

+## Upcoming capabilities

+The next easy capability will be the GlycoProtein Builder.
+You are welcome to try it now, but it has not
+been tested for use in this manner - that is, using this engine while it is not serving a website.
+A more complete list of available capabilities appears below.

+### First a little about our organizational strategy

 The Delegator Entity was introduced above, as well as the delegate Service that it provides (Entity and
 Service are capitalized here to make plain that these are special terms used in the source code).
 When you
-build the 3D structure of a glycan based on its sequence, it is the Sequence Entity that provides that
+base a build of the 3D structure of a glycan on its sequence, it is the Sequence Entity that provides that
 Service.
 Because there are multiple Entities, each with one or more Services, output from GEMS, by default,
 is grouped by Entity and Service.
 Sometimes Entities are grouped together into a meta-entity.

-Consider the following tree (somewhat aspirational) of Entities and Services:
+### The list of Entities and Services currently available in GEMS

 ```
 ├── complex         # Entities that create complexes between separate molecules │   ├── ad            # Antibody-Glycan Docking
-│   └── gm            # Glycomimetics
+│   ├── gm            # Glycomimetics
-├── conjugate       # Entities that chemically join two moieties │   └── gp            # Glycoprotein
+│   └── gp (+)        # Glycoprotein (technically a 'conjugate', not a 'complex').
 ├── mmservice       # Entities that perform generic molecular modeling Services │   └── md            # Molecular Dynamics
-├── sequence        # The Entity that performs Services based on a molecular Sequence │   └── cb            # Build 2D Models
+├── sequence        # The Entity that performs Services based on a molecular Sequence │   └── cb (*)        # Build 3D Models
 ├── structurefile   # The Entity that performs Services on files containing molecular structures │   └── pdb           # Process PDB files in various ways ├── query           # Entities that perform queries of datasets/databases │   └── gf            # GlyFinder (search the wwPDB)
 ```

-END: MOVE MOST OF THIS ELSEWHERE
+`(*)` - This capability is mature.
+`(+)` - This capability is coming soon.